General Questions

 How often do I receive time off?

 Each staff member usually receives one period off per day.
 Also, after the campers are safe and sound in their bunks, staff may have some down time and can “sign out” of camp.
-Nighttime is, however, prime time for unit and entire staff meetings and certain nights are designated as “in-nights” Friday nights are always “in-nights” at which time staff is not permitted to leave camp.
-We will also frequently have social and educational programs for the staff at nighttime.
-Staff will receive 4 days off during the summer.
+We will frequently have social and educational programs for the staff at nighttime.
+Staff will receive 4 30 hour days off during the summer.
 Days off may begin at dinner and end at dinner the next day.
 Counseling staff will have several days to choose from each month.
 However, only so many people can sign up for each day off based upon the unit size and schedule.
 Specialists, because of the nature of the program will be given specific days that must be taken off (All camp trip day and whitewater rafting day).
 Staff will also have free time during Inter-session, the days in between Session 1 and Session 2.

 May I receive visitors during the camp session?